TonyPhipps/tech-notes/3dprinting_sla.md

 ## Prepare
 - Select the model
 - Layout
-  - Rotate back 40deg so face is on looking up
+  - Rotate back 10-40deg so face is on looking up
 - Prepare
   - Click Light
   - Click Auto
     - Change Supports density to Ultra
+    - Change Serach for Ground to the maximum
-    - Generate Automatic Supports
+    - Dropdown by Generate Automatic Supports > Supports On Gorund Only
   - Click Island
     - Set Accuracy to Real
     - Click Search Selected